mblayman/mattlayman.com/content/understand-django/2020-04-02-templates-user-interfaces.md

 into the placeholders
 within the template.

-This most basic form
-of filling placeholders
+Template variables are the most basic form of filling placeholders with context.
-with context
-are template variables.
 The previous section showed an example by using the `name` variable.
-The context dictionary contained a `name` key and double curly braces like `{{ name }}` are where the `name` value is used.
+The context dictionary contains a `name` key, whose value appears anywhere in the template where that key is surrounded by double curly braces.

 We can also use a dot access
 when the context data is more complex.